 Therefore, it’s usually a good idea to use the First Aid Step 1 book as a tool to consolidate and review information, rather than to learn it for the first time.

-Usually a good minimum recommendation is to read through First Aid 2021 alongside your organ-based Step 1 review, highlight and/or make flashcards for any information you didn’t already know, and then review the highlighted sections / flashcards several times until you feel comfortable with the information.
+Usually, a good minimum recommendation is to read through First Aid alongside your organ-based Step 1 review, highlight and/or make flashcards for any information you didn’t already know, and then review the highlighted sections / flashcards several times until you feel comfortable with the information.

 Personally, I used the First Aid Step 1 book as a way to consolidate information that I learned in our organ-based curriculum in my preclinical years.
 That way, I was already familiar with the layout and format of the book by the time I started my dedicated study period.
 This was incredibly helpful for me, and if you are reading this before your dedicated study period begins, then this might be a good strategy for you as well.

 With so many study materials to use, it can be hard to decide how to prepare for Step 1.
-At Elite our goal is to help you sort this out so that you can get the Step 1 score you need to succeed!
+At Elite Medical Prep our goal is to help you sort this out so that you can feel confident about passing your Step 1 exam!
 Contact us here if you need help!